nmeum/scmdoc/README.md

 ## Installation

-This software can be installed using the following commands:
+This software can be installed by cloning the repository and running the following commands:

-    $ git clone git://git.8pit.net/scmdoc.git
     $ cd scmdoc
     $ cabal install